Tagged: tom.hill991@gmail.com

 Eat for performance now while you need it.

-Try CBL in the off season with appropriate modes of training to cut BF%
+Try CBL in the off season with appropriate modes of training to cut BF%The eyes can't see what the mind doesn't understand.

 On the note of backloading or not, you have to understand that the protocol manipulates nutrient timing based on activity, hormonal status, individual status, etc. Your activity is very glycolytic, and the timing probably doesn’t matter as much as whether you’re eating for your needs.
 Just know that if you train during the day, trying to do all those in a low-carb state is probably going to suck.